 After that Gnoll and I were planning on getting into our Team Rocket costumes and heading for the Nintendo photo shoot.
 I’ve really gotten a lot of use from that old Halloween costume.
 We got asked for a lot more picture this year than last year, and we also ran into lots of other Pokemon people.
 Thanks Detective Pikachu.
 Being my first photo shoot I had no idea that you could just show up at those things.
 If I’d known earlier I would have looked on the Facebook photo shoots group page to see if I could get in on the one for Harry Potter too.
-After three hours in boots that were decidedly not great for walking I need a change of footwear, and was once again so happy to have a hotel room in which to rest my tired feets.
+I also bought a batch of Pokemon stickers from Wish to hand out to people while we wandered.
+That was kind of fun in itself.
+A gave a giant handful to a little guy who said “Hi Team Wocket” because it was freaking adorable, and even I am not made of stone.
+After three hours in boots that were decidedly not made for walking I need a change of footwear, and was once again so happy to have a hotel room in which to rest my tired feets.
 I figured while I was at it I could catch a small nap before hunting down dinner and going to my 10pm panel at the Westin.
 Once again I had trouble sleeping as laying down for almost two hours only got me about half an hour of actual sleep.
 Sigh…

 So yeah, food and then off the The Blair Witch Legacy on the Horror track.
 Another Needless Things Presents deal, but this time with Dave, both Cadavers, me, and special guest Thomas Mariani.
 What you won’t see in the audio Dave posts is – well, I guess you won’t see anything in the audio so never mind.
 What we did that the audio doesn’t convey is the fun “bit” we did to kick the panel off.
 The rest of the gang did the whole flashlight “I’m so sorry” thing Heather does in the original Blair Witch Project.
 While they did that I went and stood in the corner so that they’d freak out when the lights came back up.
 We thought it was hilarious, and maybe the audience got a chuckle out of it too.
 I hope they did anyway.
 It’d be a shame to have worn flannel and a knit hat in August for nothing.
 During this panel poor Oz is messaging us furiously about where we are, and why we’re not responding to him.
 Maybe if he’d just come to the panel he’d have known where we were, but what are you gonna do?
 He hiked his behind up to the Westin to meet us after our panel, and then Sharron and I were able to give the host hotel elitists the tour of a calm and quiet hotel.
 After changing clothes and filling up flasks it was time to find some fun again.
 Whenever you don’t know what to do at Dragon Con after-hours you find Ryan Schweck.
 He has some kind of 6th sense that always leads to a dance party.
 This time he found us the Zombie Prom.
 It wasn’t exactly what I was expecting as I saw no zombies, and the music was more rave than prom.
 We hung out for a little bit, but it was loud and not our kind of dance party so Sharron and I decided a late night breakfast at the Metro Diner followed by a quick stop at the arcade was all that we had left in us.